Photo by Kurman Communications, Inc. licensed by CC BY 2.0

-The trick is to know how to grill filet mignon using the right settings and time so that you leave the incredible texture and flavor intact for the melt-in-your-mouth bites filet lovers crave.
+Filet mignon is known for its tenderness, thanks to its small amount of connective tissue.
+But cook it incorrectly or at the wrong temperature, and you’ll lose that tenderness quickly.
+The trick is to know how to grill filet mignon using the right settings and time so that you leave the incredible texture and flavour intact for the perfect melt-in-your-mouth bites filet lovers crave.
 This article will teach you all about how to cook filet mignon on the grill to impress everyone at your next barbecue.

 What Grill Works Better for Filet Mignon: Gas or Charcoal?